dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 )
 gr_interface.launch(inline=False, share=False, debug=True)
 ```
-Let's name this Python script `app.py`.
+Running `app.py` loads our model into the Gradio app.
 Run the script by typing `python app.py` in the terminal.
-If there are no errors the model should be available for inference in the Gradio app at a local URL accessible with a browser, for instance `http://127.0.0.1:7860/`.
+If there are no errors, the terminal will show local URL to access the Gradio app.
+You can copy the address and open it with a browser.
+The URL address on my machine is `http://127.0.0.1:7860/`.
+The address may vary on your machine.

 ### HuggingFace Spaces
-The Gradio URL link from the previous section can only be accessed locally.
-But what if you would like to share the link to someone across the internet?
+The Gradio app URL link from the previous section can only be accessed locally.
+But what if you would like to share the link to someone across the internet for free?
-In this section, we will discover how to make the Gradio app accessible to anyone by deploying the Gradio app onto a free platform known as HuggingFace [Spaces](https://huggingface.co/spaces).
+In this section, we will discover how to make your Gradio app accessible to anyone by deploying the app on a free platform known as HuggingFace [Spaces](https://huggingface.co/spaces).
-Spaces is the new marketplace for all various bleeding edge of machine learning models.
+Spaces is the new 'marketplace' for various bleeding edge machine learning models.
-Models hosted on Spaces are free for access at anytime.
+Many researchers have uploaded interesting models on Space to showcase them as a demo.

 #### Creating a Space
-To host a model on Spaces, you must sign-up for an account.
+To host a model on Spaces, you must sign up for an account at [`https://huggingface.co/`](https://huggingface.co/).
-After that head over to [`https://huggingface.co/spaces`](https://huggingface.co/spaces) and click on **Create New Space** button.
+After that, head over to [`https://huggingface.co/spaces`](https://huggingface.co/spaces) and click on **Create New Space** button as shown below.

 {{< figure src="/images/blog/deploy-icevision-hfspace/create_new_space.png" alt="Screenshot of the Onion homepage" width=750 >}}

-Next fill in the details of the `Space`.
-Make sure to select `Gradio` as the `Space SDK` and keep the repository **Public**.
-Click on Create space button when you're done.
+Next fill in the Space name and select a License.
+Make sure to select Gradio as the Space SDK and keep the repository **Public**.
+Click on **Create space** button when you're done.

 {{< figure src="/images/blog/deploy-icevision-hfspace/space_details.png" alt="Screenshot of the Onion homepage" width=750 >}}

-Once done, your `Space` is now ready to be used.
+Once done, your Space is now ready.
-The `Space` you've created behaves like a `git` repository.
+The Space you've created behaves like a `git` repository.
 You can perform various `git` related operations such as `git clone`, `git push` and `git pull` to update the repository.
 Alternatively, you can also add files into the Space directly using the user interface.

 {{< figure src="/images/blog/deploy-icevision-hfspace/empty_repo.png" alt="Screenshot of the Onion homepage" width=750 >}}

 #### Adding related files
-In this post, I am going to show you how to do it via the user interface.
+In this blog post, I am going to show you how add files into your Space using the browser.
-Click on the **Files and versions** tab.
-Next, click on **Add file**
-You can now begin adding the files here.

-{{< figure src="/images/blog/deploy-icevision-hfspace/files_version_tab.png" alt="Screenshot of the Onion homepage" width=750 >}}

-There are a few files required to setup the `Space` namely `app.py`, `requirements.txt`, and `packages.txt`.
+There are three files required to setup the Space namely `app.py`, `requirements.txt`, and `packages.txt`.

 `app.py` hosts the logic of your application.
 This is where the code for the Gradio interface resides.
 The code is similar to the `app.py` from the previous section.
 This script will be run when the app loads on Hugging Face Space.

-`requirements.txt` lists all the `Python` packages that will be `pip`-installed on the `Space`.
+`requirements.txt` lists all the `Python` packages that will be `pip`-installed on the Space.

-`packages.txt` is special file created to put the OpenCV package to make it work on Spaces.
+Lastly, `packages.txt` is special file created to put the OpenCV package to make it work on Spaces

-This is the contennt of app.py
+For some reason putting the OpenCV package in the `requirements.txt` file doesn't work on Space.

+Let's begin to add those files.
+Click on the **Files and versions** tab.
+Next, click on **Add file** and **Create a new file**.
+Name your file as `app.py` and paste the code from the previous section.
+Click on **Commit new file**.

+{{< figure src="/images/blog/deploy-icevision-hfspace/files_version_tab.png" alt="Screenshot of the Onion homepage" width=750 >}}

-If you used a `mmdetection` model add the following lines at the beginning of the `app.py`.
+If you've used a `mmdetection` model, you need to add the following lines at the beginning of the `app.py` or it will not work.

 ```python
 import subprocess